7RU7H/Archive/Software/Operating-Systems/Windows/Active-Directory/Active-Directory-Administration.md

 #### Machine Organisation
 Segregating devices according to their use
 - May prevent over generalisation of a group policy
-- Seperating "Bring your own devices"
+- Separating "Bring your own devices"

 ## Configuring Group Policy